lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 For the neural network part, the backpropagation function and mini-batch updating are hard for me to grasp regarding to every detail.
 I tried to write down what I knew to understand the detail.

-In July, somehow I left my current job.
+In July, I left my current job for some reason.
 I wrote down some articles to help me know what should I do in the next years.
 Then I built a deep-learning computer.
 It reminded me about in 2022, how I do the car maintenance by pumping out the engine oil and filling out the fresh one.
 It also reminded me of how I connect the circuit to make the LED shine according to the sound level of the music.

 At that time, I found that some colleagues or friends deleted me or removed connection with me on WeChat or LinkedIn.
 I don't know whether I publish too much recently.
 Though of course the highlight points of reposting words of my articles in WeChat moments are not good.
 The reading experience is poor.
 I didn't publish in the next months.
 One reason is to reflect on what I did in last year to lose some trust with people.
 My wife told me that I always want people to respect me and I don't respect them often.